simpeg-research/iris-mt-source-2022/README.md

 #### Create environment

+Open up an Anaconda terminal and `cd` into the folder you cloned the repository to.

 From inside of the `earthscope-mt-course` repository, create the `em` conda environment
 ```
 conda env create -f environment.yml
 ```

 and activate the environment

 ```
 conda activate em
 ```